 The Silver Chair Cover

-The Silver Chair Review
+The Chronicles of Narnia: The Silver Chair Review

 • Character Development

-• Plot Twists
+• Plot and Storyline

 • Themes and Messages

-4.5/5Overall Score
+4/5Overall Score

 Specs

-• Year released: 1953
+• Year Released: 1953

 • Author: C.S.
 Lewis